• Latest

 0

-Adapted from Tony Hillerman’s Leaphorn & Chee novels, the series situates its narrative in 1970s New Mexico and the Navajo Nation.
+Adapted from Tony Hillerman’s Leaphorn & Chee novels, the series places its story in 1970s New Mexico and within the Navajo Nation.
+The environment functions as a primary force that shapes mood and narrative tempo.
+Rugged slopes, wide deserts, and storied cultural landmarks form a backdrop where local practices meet modern pressures.

 Plot and Storytelling: Unraveling Complex Narratives